MetalbolicX/rescript-elym/README.md

 ## Description

-Elym, short for &quot;element manipulator,&quot; is a JavaScript external bindings library for the ReScript programming language.
-It&#39;s inspired by the syntax of [D3.js](https://d3js.org/) and its module [d3-selection](https://github.com/d3/d3-selection).
-Elym allows you to manipulate the DOM with ease and efficiency.
+Elym (short for "element manipulator") provides ReScript bindings for DOM manipulation with a syntax inspired by [D3.js's selection module](https://github.com/d3/d3-selection).
+It simplifies DOM operations while maintaining the type safety and expressiveness of ReScript.

-## Features
+## Why Elym?

-* Direct DOM selection
+* **Fluent API**: Chain methods for concise, readable code.
-* Function chaining
+* **Type Safety**: Leverage ReScript's type system to catch errors at compile time.
-* Automatic removal of all event listeners when an element is removed
+* **Event Management**: Automatic cleanup of event listeners when elements are removed.
-* Manual removal of event listeners
+* **Familiar Pattern**: If you're familiar with D3.js selections, you'll feel right at home.

 ## Installation

 ### 1. Create a ReScript Application

-First, create a new ReScript application using one of the following commands:
+Use one of the following commands:

 ```sh
 npm create rescript-app@latest